nicolemne/studio-north-project/README.md

   + Fix: Add code transform: translate(1%, -175%);

 + Footer
-  + Description: Footer not sticking to bottom of page
+  + Description: Footer not sticking to bottom of the page
   + Expected behaviour: Footer sticking to the bottom page of the html
   + Actual behaviour: Padding between bottom of page and footer
   + Fix: Add position: relative; and top 50px as well as top: 120px for media query 1500px